marsermd/Flucius/Readme.md

 Usage
 ========================
-To run you would need an nvidia GPU with computing capability at least 2.0 Windows
+To run you would need an
+- nvidia GPU with computing capability at least 2.0 (most graphics cards in past 5 years)
+- Windows 64 bit
-Opengl
+- Opengl

 To compile this project you would need VS 2013 and CUDA Computing Toolkit V7.5